|

 feel "My

-equally important to me now."
+equally valid and important to me now."

 Review your attitudes to